-The OMB has previously identified the Earned Income Tax Credit (EITC) as a high-risk program and, as such, the annual risk assessment is not required to be performed.
-The EITC is currently the only IRS high-risk program and the only program with information included in the Department of the Treasury's Agency Financial Report.
+7 Congress originally passed the EITC legislation in 1975 in part to offset the burden of Social Security taxes and to provide an incentive to work.
+The EITC is a refundable tax credit that offsets income tax owed by low-income currently the only IRS high-risk program and the only program with information included in the Department of the Treasury's Agency Financial Report.
 The IRS estimates that 23.9 percent (\$16.2 billion) of EITC payments made in Fiscal Year 2017 were paid in error.
 The EITC continues to be the only IRS program that the OMB has identified as a high-priority program.